 Alistar pretty much covers what a support needs all around, and is a very strong and recommended partner to lane with.

 Time for Janna another strong pick, but nothing a partner I'm a fan of laning with.

-Do not get me wrong here, I find Janna very strong as a partner, but I often have to start with Boots of Speed and x3 Health Potions instead of Doran's Blade to sustain in the lane.
+Do not get me wrong here, I find Janna very strong as a partner, but I often have to start with Boots and x3 Health Potions instead of Doran's Blade to sustain in the lane.
 She got a lot of CC as well as Alistar but lacks at sustain.